 The view from Japan on the overseas existence of entire communities devoted to custom step charts (particularly the custom songs and charts used in the "In The Groove" series) was a mix of awe and confusion.
-Many that couldn't understand English well at all may only have been interested in the custom simfiles, but when they looked at/translated the comments and opinions on these simfiles, the locals thought it was great that such things existed, but since what constituted a "good" song or chart was subjective (barring technical issues or errors), it came off as a bit arrogant for these creators from overseas to dictate that "This chart/song is bad because I said so", or implying something is bad stating their own opinions in an authoritative way as if it were an objective issue instead of a subjective one, sometimes referred to by a loose set of guidelines using terms like "step rhetoric" or
+Many that couldn't understand English well at all may only have been interested in the custom simfiles, but when they looked at/translated the comments and opinions on these simfiles, the locals thought it was great that such things existed, but since what constituted a "good" song or chart was subjective (barring technical issues or errors), it came off as a bit arrogant for these creators from overseas to dictate that "This chart/song is bad because I said so", or implying something is bad stating their own opinions in an authoritative way as if it were an objective issue instead of a subjective one, sometimes referred to by a loose set of guidelines using terms like "step rhetoric" or "Stepmania Science".

-Making a "good" step chart is not rocket science; it's just some kind of alchemy "Stepmania Science".
 This judging of subjective content as if it were objective is done as opposed to simply stating something like "I don't like this chart/song because..."

-One of the big problems with strictly following a guide like this is that it assumes that someone that was creating a simfile knew absolutely nothing about the game and needed help at every step of the way, as if they had no imagination or creativity from which to start.
+One of the big problems with strictly following a guide like this is that it assumes that someone that was creating a simfile knows absolutely nothing about the game and needs help at every step of the way, as if they have no imagination or creativity from which to start.
 This molds their work into what the creators of these same guidelines like personally.
 Although there is no one "right" way of creating a simfile, not everything that does not follow a strict standard or guide is "wrong".
 Experimentation and trial-and-error are not bad things, but based on the way that the most vocal of the community tend to demonize those that stray from the "standard", such experimentation is almost discouraged, essentially.
 One comment I received on the social networking site Mixi illustrated a response to an extreme degree of this (translated):

-"Wait, so this person makes custom step charts and not only does he demand his own work be praised like it were perfection, he says other's work is 'stupid' just because it isn't something he would do, encourages others to also demean any work that doesn't appeal to his own personal ideas of quality, and then he expects to be respected for this stance?"
+"Wait, so this person makes custom step charts and not only does he demand his own work be praised like it was perfection embodied, he says other's work is 'stupid' just because it isn't something he would do, encourages others to also demean any work that doesn't appeal to his own personal ideas of quality, and then he expects to be \respected\ for this stance?"